Mezzanine Floor Building Regulations

 - Smoke detection

-There is a legal requirement under BS EN 1090 for all Mezzanine Floor steelwork to carry a CE mark.
+There is a legal requirement under BS EN 1090 for all Mezzanine Floor steelwork to carry a UKCA mark.

-Structures that do not carry a CE Mark may be unsafe and uninsurable against failure.
+Structures that do not carry a UKCA Mark may be unsafe and uninsurable against failure.

-It is therefore imperative that when choosing your Mezzanine Floor Supplier, you check that they are supplying CE marked steelwork.
+It is therefore imperative that when choosing your Mezzanine Floor Supplier, you check that they are supplying UKCA marked steelwork.

-We are pleased to confirm that all Mezzanine Floors supplied by Premier Mezzanines have CE certification in accordance with the requirements of BS EN 1090.
+We are pleased to confirm that all Mezzanine Floors supplied by Premier Mezzanines have UKCA certification in accordance with the requirements of BS EN 1090.

 Mezzanine Floors should be inspected on a regular basis to comply with the ‘Provision and Use of Work Equipment Regulations 1998’.